 The standard therapeutic approach begins with antiepileptic drugs, particularly “spike-suppressing” medications such as divalproex, ethosuximide, levitiracetam, and benzodiazepines.
 Some authors have suggested using a combination of corticosteroids and pulse benzodiazepines.
 Other antiepileptic drugs that may be beneficial are lamotrigine and felbamate.

 A supportive team approach for children with Landau-Kleffner syndrome may help to reestablish some communication skills.
 Appropriate speech and language therapy is important for affected children.
-Sign language training may be useful for some affected children with little or no understanding of language.
+Augmentative and alternative communication devices and even sign language training may be useful for some affected children with little or no understanding of language.
 Special education classes for children with severe speech and language disorders may prove beneficial as well.

 When antiepileptic drugs are ineffective, other approaches include the ketogenic diet or treatment with intravenous immunoglobulin.
 Calcium-channel blocking drugs may also be beneficial.
 A neurosurgical procedure called multiple subpial transection (MST) has been used in some centers for children who fail to improve linguistically within two years and for those who develop steroid dependency or toxicity.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.

 For information about clinical trials being conducted at the National Institutes of Health (NIH) in Bethesda, MD, contact the NIH Patient Recruitment Office: